EdwardBro/EdwardBro/README.md

 - 👋 Hi, I’m @EdwardBro from Finland :finland:
 - 👀 I’m interested in Mobile, Fullstack or Software Development positions
 - 🌱 I’m currently learning Typescript, Docker, .NET
-- 💞️ I’m looking to collaborate with a team of professionals developing high-qulitative products!
+- 💞️ I’m looking to collaborate with a team of professionals developing high-qualitative products!
 - 📫 How to reach me:

   -  LinkedIn: https://www.linkedin.com/in/edward-brovkin-088996151/